obiwanjacobi/Zsharp/docs/expressions/assignment.md

 ## Chaining

-> FIX: CLashes with comparison is equal!
+> FIX: Clashes with comparison is equal!

 The assignment can be chained across multiple variables (left operand) that all get assigned the same value (right operand).
 Type inference works as expected and the inferred type is applied to all untyped vars.